huhanwj/linux-5.8-csi/README.md

 ### System Requirements
 Any Ubuntu system with kernel version smaller or equal to 5.8(we only test on Ubuntu machines)

+For Ubuntu 18.04, please use 5.8 backport

+For Ubuntu 16.04, please use 4.19 backport

 ### Install required packages
 Some packages are needed (may still have missing packages when compiling, add the missing packages yourself depending on what error you encounter)

 `sudo apt-get install build-essential bison bc flex libncurses5-dev libncursesw5-dev libssl-dev libelf-dev`

+First, you should go into the backport version that you'd like to install, i.e. `cd backport-5.8-1`

 Then, run the following command in this folder

 `make defconfig-ath9k`

 Next compile the kernel modules